kvikee

 FAQ

-Is this a direct sequel to the Lord of the Rings films?
+Is this a direct sequel to Peter Jackson's Lord of the Rings films?

-While Daniel Vávra is currently focused on other projects, his status as studio co-owner ensures he remains deeply involved in the studio's overarching creative direction.
+While Daniel Vávra is currently focused on other projects, his status as a studio co-founder ensures he remains deeply involved in the studio's overarching creative direction.

 Which platforms will the game support?

-Given Warhorse's current development history and technical requirements, it is safe to expect a release on PC, PS5, and Xbox Series X/S.
+Given Warhorse's current development history and technical requirements, it's safe to expect a release on PC, PS5, and Xbox Series X/S.

 P